TylerSeanRau/tylerseanrau.github.io/_posts/2022-11-3-BenchAndTest.md

 ### Benchmarking

-For benchmarking we can add another simple test.
+For benchmarking we can add another simple file.

 `source_code.benchmark.cpp`